 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflow of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.
 The Township has one type of this item that qualifies for reporting in this category in the government-wide financial statements.
-Additionally, the Township had one type of this item that qualifies for reporting in this category in the fund financial statements as well.
-Accordingly, this item, unavailable revenue, is reported in the governmental funds balance sheet.
+Additionally, the Township had one type of this item, unavailable revenue, is reported in the governmental funds balance sheet.
 The governmental funds report unavailable revenue from three sources: property taxes, earned income taxes and local services taxes.
 The government wide statement does not report unavailable revenues.